 Countries where you’ll often have to book trains include Spain, Italy, France and Switzerland.
 The booking fee is not included in the price of the pass and needs to be paid separately each time.

-Booking can be done in person at the station, online through the rail company’s website, or you can ask Eurail to book trains for you for an extra charge of €8 on top of the booking fee – here you can find more info.
+Booking can be done in person at the station, online through the rail company’s website, or you can ask Eurail to book trains for you for an extra charge of €8 on top of the booking fee.

 Eurail/Interrail travelers often complain of booking fees.
 They do indeed add up – for instance, the average booking free for a high-speed train in Italy or Spain is €10.
 However, in most countries it will be possible to use slow local trains with no booking fee – which might mean adding several hours to your trip, but with a more scenic route as an added benefit (well, most of the time).